MIT professor calls for emotion-reading computers to 'help humanity'

 "An autistic girl I was working with told me, 'Roz, you've got it wrong.
 It's not that I don't recognise emotions in others, you don't recognise mine.
 It's not just you.
 It's everybody not recognising my emotions'," Picard shared.

-And Picard found it to be true that, while outwardly people with autism can look chilled, even disconnected, they are in truth so autonomically overloaded that they are about to "explode".
+And Picard found it to be true that, while outwardly people with autism can look chilled, even disconnected, they are in truth sometimes so autonomically overloaded that they are about to "explode".

 "A kid lying on the floor, looking lazy, may actually be applying deep pressure to his body to calm down.
 And by picking that child up and making them stand you're pushing them over the edge," Picard said.

 It became important to provide caregivers and others around such children a signal that they were experiencing emotional overload.
-So Picard and her team created Embrace by Empatica, a clinical-quality wearable that monitors the body's autonomic nervous system through the skin.
+So Picard and her teamthe first clinical-quality wireless wearable device that monitors the body's autonomic nervous system through the skin.

 But while developing it with MIT students, Picard found another use for the device.
 One student asked her he could borrow a sensor over Christmas to see what was stressing out his little brother.

 "At one point the little brother's stress levels went off the chart, but only on one side.
 We thought the sensor was broken.
-It turns out, he had a grand mal seizure and the sensor had picked up the body's response preceding the seizure," Picard explained.
+It turns out, he had a grand mal seizure and the sensor had picked up the body's response associated with the seizure," Picard explained.

+Picard's team built more devices and validated the finding in dozens of patients under gold-standard conditions.
+She realized they needed a company to get this finding to patients.
+She co-founded Empatica which today sells the wearable "Embrace" to provide alerts to convulsive seizures.

-That was when Embrace took on an even more critical role, she said: "Not only are we using this to detect seizures, but by using it to alert someone we are preventing a sudden unexpected death in epilepsy."
+"Not only are we using this to detect seizures, but by using it to alert someone we are preventing a sudden unexpected death in epilepsy," Picard said.

 It's a little-known fact that death from seizures kills more people than house fires or sudden infant death syndrome.

-"If there was an alarm to bring someone there… checking on someone and stimulating them could get them to start breathing again," Picard said.
+"If there was an alarm to bring someone there… checking on someone and stimulating them might help get them to start breathing again," Picard said.

-Today, Embrace is a medically-certified device in Europe for this purpose and has helped saved the lives of many epilepsy sufferers because a caregiver was alerted in time.
+Today, Embrace is a medically-certified device in Europe for convulsive seizure detection and has helped saved the lives of many epilepsy sufferers because a caregiver was alerted in time.

 Predicting emotional health